 My “geek” gene has manifested itself in many different ways over the years—I’ve gone through phases of obsessions with gadgets of many kinds.
-My latest interest is cooking gadgets, but before that it was computers; before that, synthesizers; and still earlier, photographic equipment—going all the way back to Erector Sets.
-And somewhere along the way, in my early teens or so, I had a brief flirtation with meteorological equipment.
+For a while it was cooking gadgets; before that it was computers; earlier, it was synthesizers; still earlier, photographic equipment—and so on, going all the way back to Erector Sets.
+Somewhere along the way, in my early teens or so, I had a brief flirtation with meteorological equipment.
 I received a home weather station kit as a gift one year and set about building my own barometer, sling hygrometer, anemometer, and weather vane.
-The latter two devices, once assembled, had to be mounted on the roof and wired up to an indoor readout to display wind speed and direction, but for some reason that never happened.
+The latter two devices, once assembled, had to be mounted on the roof and wired up to an indoor readout to display wind speed and direction, but that operation turned out to be excessively complicated and thus never happened.
 Since those were also the geekiest of the gadgets, my inability to use them quickly shut down my interest in the whole subject.
 The equipment I’d built lay unused in a closet for years before I finally threw it out.

 Around that same time (this would have been the early 1980s), a similar collection of equipment was found in a secluded location on the east coast of Canada.
 It, too, had been abandoned for years.
 But in this case, it had been built and installed secretly by the German military nearly 40 years earlier as part of an elaborate remote weather-forecasting system in the North Atlantic.